Table of Contents

 - Your driver will let you explore alone, so you will be on your own during most of your time in Yemen.
 Never be rude when people come to ask questions, they are just making sure you are not a threat to their community;

 - Travel plans will most probably change, so you have to be flexible and relax.
 I had to cut short my stay in Seiyun due to street demonstrations and protests.
-Mr. Abdulhameed was warned by his friend at the Tourism Ministry that he should take me out of Seiyun before 8 am the next day.
-We did it under very tight security since people were already burning tyres and blocking the roads.
-This type of protests always ends in shootings and dangerous situations.
-If I would stayed blocked in Seiyun, I could not leave the country in time to get my flight back from Salalah;
+My guide was warned by his friend at the Tourism Ministry that he should take me out of Seiyun before 8 am the next day.
+We did it under very tight security since people were already burning tires and blocking the roads.
+This type of protest always ends in shootings and dangerous situations.
+If I would stay blocked in Seiyun, I could not leave the country in time to get my flight back from Salalah;

 - Climbing an active volcano in Cape Verde archipelago